alanng10/class-lang/Docue/Article/Sande/a.md

 The operate results IntType value that get from memory index Any.
 The operate Type is the IntType.

-IntMark is mark that inputs IntType value set to memory index.
+IntMemoryMark is mark that inputs IntType value set to memory index.
-The mark has syntax that is same as IntOperate.
+The mark has syntax that is same as IntMemoryOperate.
 Any is the memory index.
 The IntType is int type of Kind.
 The mark inputs IntType value that set to memory index Any.